Food Safety Program

 This training video helps UW food workers keep our campus safe and healthy, and prevents the spread of foodborne illness.
 Food managers, student and classified employees at campus dining locations, as well as anyone who cooks or handles food (that’s you!), can benefit from these tips.

-Visit the Centers for Disease Control and Prevention's Food Safety webpage for more information.
+Visit the Centers for Disease Control and Prevention's Food Safety webpage for more information including a guide to safer food choices for higher risk individuals.

 Services available